 If benefits are not paid to an injured worker when they are due, the employer or its insurance company may have to pay interest to the worker.
 Additionally, if payments are inappropriately withheld or habitually late, the employer or its insurance company could face further fines and penalties, all of which would be paid directly to the injured worker.

-If you think your employer is not paying the benefits you deserve, or if your payments are late, it is important to take action as soon as possible.
-In many cases, the issue can be resolved by addressing the employer or insurance company directly.
+If you think your employer is not paying the benefits you deserve, or if your payments are late, it is important to act as soon as possible.
+In many cases, you can resolve the issue by addressing the employer or insurance company directly.
 At times, though, it can be necessary to take the matter up with the state commission.
-In either event, an experienced workers’ compensation lawyer can help injured workers understand their rights and present their case effectively and thoroughly, ensuring prompt payment of the maximum compensation they deserve.
+In either event, an experienced workers' compensation attorney can help injured workers understand their rights and present their case effectively and thoroughly, ensuring prompt payment of the maximum compensation they deserve.

 Termination of Iowa Workers’ Compensation Benefits